openvinotoolkit/openvino/README.md

 OpenVINO includes several components: [OpenVINO Model Converter (OVC)], [OpenVINO™ Runtime], as well as CPU, GPU, NPU, auto batch and heterogeneous plugins to accelerate deep learning inference on Intel® CPUs and Intel® Processor Graphics.

+### Components
+* [OpenVINO™ Runtime] - is a set of C++ libraries with C and Python bindings providing a common API to deliver inference solutions on the platform of your choice.
+    * [core](./src/core) - provides the base API for model representation and modification.
+    * [inference](./src/inference) - provides an API to infer models on the device.
+    * [transformations](./src/common/transformations) - contains the set of common transformations which are used in OpenVINO plugins.
+    * [low precision transformations](./src/common/low_precision_transformations) - contains the set of transformations that are used in low precision models
+    * [bindings](./src/bindings) - contains all available OpenVINO bindings which are maintained by the OpenVINO team.
+        * [c](./src/bindings/c) - C API for OpenVINO™ Runtime
+        * [python](./src/bindings/python) - Python API for OpenVINO™ Runtime
+* [Plugins](./src/plugins) - contains OpenVINO plugins which are maintained in open-source by the OpenVINO team.
+For more information, take a look at the [list of supported devices](#supported-hardware-matrix).
+* [Frontends](./src/frontends) - contains available OpenVINO frontends that allow reading models from the native framework format.
+* [OpenVINO Model Converter (OVC)] - is a cross-platform command-line tool that facilitates the transition between training and deployment environments, and adjusts deep learning models for optimal execution on end-point target devices.
+* [Samples] - applications in C, C++ and Python languages that show basic OpenVINO use cases.

 ### How to Use

 **Documentation**: Detailed information on OpenVINO's features, components, and usage can be found in the [OpenVINO Documentation](https://docs.openvino.ai).